ratboy666/apu/README.md

 BRUN (no /O option on the BASCOM compile) won't work.
 The calls are all in BRUN.COM!.
 "Mixed language" BASIC-80 with FORTRAN-80 and APU needs /O, and that works fine.

-Working on mixed mode INTEGER * 4, then INTRINSIC library (which will be separate).